UniversalDependencies/docs/_fi-feat/Case.md

 ### `Dis`: distributive

 The distributive case conveys that something happened to every member of a set, one in a time.
+The _-ttain_ suffix can be analysed as an adverbial derivation instead of as a noun suffix.

 Examples:

 * [fi] _kaupungeittain_ “_separately in each city_”

+See also <http://scripta.kotus.fi/visk/sisallys.php?p=379> (in Finnish)

 ### `Ess`: essive